carson-cheng/horizons_toolkit/readme.md

  ## Notes

  Note that all transfer trajectories are computed and plotted using two-body methods.
 Thus, it may become inaccurate over years or decades.
 Thus, for scientifically rigorous results and studies, perturbations should be included in addition to the nominal two-body trajectory.

+ Also note that if any errors are encountered while running the data_to_gif function, the temporary png files are not deleted.
+In that case, you need to delete them yourself using "rm *.png".

+ ## Improvements

+  1. Support gifs with more frames with an animate graph function that does not save lots of temporary files
+  2. Use a more rigorous MOID computation function